0bugTeam/0bugTeam.github.io/content/TCP1P/GuessMyNumber.md

 here 10 is alternative to `0xcafebabe` , so we know iVar1 which is random value, which can be generated using the seed, we know *some_value* which is `0x1467f3U` and we know the output which is `0xcafebabe`

 and now if we do say `10 ^ 3 + 4` we get 2 or the key.
 Here is a C code that can give us the key value

+## Solution

 ```c
 #include <stdio.h>